mediumroast/mediumroast_js/README.md

 Before you can use the Mediumroast for GitHub [CLI](https://github.com/mediumroast/mediumroast_js/blob/main/cli/README.md) the environment must be setup.
 With the CLI installed please run `mrcli setup` to start the setup process, note there's a video of the setup process in CLI README.

 ## What's provided
-Running `mrcli setup` creates a repository in your oganization called `<organization_name>_discovery` for all interactions and objects, creates two intitial companies, and installs two GitHub Actions to control the number of branches and provide some basic out of the box reporting -- see example screenshot below.
+Running `mrcli setup` creates a repository in your oganization called `<organization_name>_discovery` to contain all interactions and companies, creates two intitial companies, and installs two GitHub Actions to control the number of branches and provide some basic out of the box reporting -- see example screenshot below.

 ### Warning
 Since Mediumroast for GitHub creates a regular repository you can interact with it as normal, but **doing so is not recommended**.
 If you interact with the repository, in regular ways, this could result in Mediumroast for GitHub becoming inoperable.
 There are cases where it may become necessary to directly work with the repository, but that should be rare.